erikschippers/Log4J-Hyper-V-Script/README.md

 Available parameters are available on the Github page mentioned above.

 I've written a script to scan Hyper-V Windows Guests for the Log4J vulnerability, which collects the results and generates a CSV file as a report.

+Look for: "Invoke-Command -VMName" to change the parameters if needed.